susucat1/Tweak-Roblox-FFlags/TERMS.md

 ### As stated in this repository's Terms and Conditions, by using the information in this repository you relieve it's creator(s) of any liability caused by your use, including legal and financial liability.
 ### By accessing this repository, you agree that you have read and agree with this repository's Terms and Conditions.
 If you do not agree, cease accessing this rentry immediately.

-<h1 align="center">Repository Intent</h1>
+<h1 align="center">Repository Intent & Legal Disclaimer</h1>

-### 1. We do not endorse the use of this information for activities that break Roblox's [Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use) or any other applical legal documents.
+1. We do not endorse the use of this information for activities that break Roblox's [Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use) or any other applical legal documents.
-### 2. We do not condone the use of this information for unfair purposes, such as gaining an advantage over others.
+2. We do not condone the use of this information for unfair purposes, such as gaining an advantage over others.
-### 3. This list exists purely for the purposes of learning more about the inner workings of our favourite games.
+3. This list exists purely for the purposes of learning more about the inner workings of our favourite games.
 We do not endorse the use of this information for activities that break Roblox's [Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use) or any other applical legal documents.
 We also do not condone the use of this information for unfair purposes, such as gaining an advantage over others.
+## By continuing to read this document, you agree that you have read and agree with this repository's Terms and Conditions.
+If you do not agree, stop reading this document now.